azurecitadel/azurecitadel/content/partner/lighthouse/background.md

 1. increase customer ACR beyond assumed natural growth levels
 1. deploy workloads other than IaaS VMs

-The partner attach mechanisms for Azure partners to track customer ACR are
+Microsoft uses a number of partner attach mechanisms to identify and recognise partners who drive Azure customer success.
+Microsoft can attribute influence and Azure consumed revenue to  services partners using:

 * Cloud Solution Partner (CSP)
 * Digital Partner of Record (DPOR)